xfbs/euler/readme.md

 ### ToDo

+  - [ ] install and run pfff as static code analyzer, add `make fmt` targets to makefiles
   - [ ] change implementation of euler/prime.h and other prime generators to use
         a prime sieve internally to generates the primes faster.
   - [ ] problem `022` and `042` share code (`weight()` function), export?